 An important concern in conducting the intrusive split-film measurements was the effect of the probe and support strut on the separated and reattaching flowfield.
 An analysis of the pressure distributions shows that this effect was likely small.
 Figure 5 shows a comparison of pressures for various chordwise probe locations.
-These are for the airfoil with the glaze ice shape at 4 deg. angle of attack.
-The data labeled "No Probe" were taken from the main chordwise row of pressure taps without the traversing mechanism, and the other three sets were taken from the chordwise row of taps located at the same spanwise station as the main vertical traverse strut.
-These pressures were acquired with the split-film probe located within 0.015-inch of the airfoil surface.
-As shown in the data, the presence of the probe and strut caused slightly larger suction pressures in the "plateau" region of the separation region.
-The beginning of the pressure recovery is not effected by the probe and strut.
+These are for the airfoil with the glaze ice shape at 4-deg angle of attack.
+The data labeled No Probe were taken from the main chordwise row of pressure taps without the traversing mechanism, and the other three sets were taken from the chordwise row of taps located at the same spanwise station as the main vertical traverse strut.
+These pressures were acquired with the split-film probe located within 0.015 in, of the airfoil surface.
+As shown in the data, the presence of the probe and strut caused slightly larger suction pressures in the plateau region of the separation region.
+The beginning of the pressure recovery was not affected by the probe and strut.
 However, the recovery gradient became larger as the probe was moved farther upstream into the bubble region.
 This had the effect of slightly reducing the bubble size with the shear-layer reattachment being farther forward by a few percent chord.
-It should be noted that the faired probe holder was about 8% chord downstream of the probe tip.
-Since the probe was angled down toward the airfoil surface, the probe holder was always much farther above the surface.
+Note that the faired probe holder was about 8% chord downstream of the probe tip.
+Because the probe was angled down toward the airfoil surface, the probe holder was always much farther above the surface.
 Its presence is observed in the pressure at x/c = 0.40 with the probe tip at x/c = 0.30.
-Its proximity to the surface caused a local flow acceleration resulting in the more negative C_p at this location.
+Its proximity to the surface caused a local flow acceleration resulting in the more negative $C_p$ at this location.
 This effect was not observed as the probe tip was located farther upstream with the probe holder located in the pressure recovery region.
-This minor effect of the probe and strut interference was comparable to that observed by Bragg et al.5 Khodadoust6 also compared split-film velocity data to non-intrusive LDV data and found very good agreement, further indicating that interference effects were small.
+This minor effect of the probe and strut interference was comparable to that observed by Bragg et al. Khodadoust also compared split-film velocity data to nonintrusive LDV data and found very good agreement, further indicating that interference effects were small.

-Fig. 5 Effect of probe and strut on surface pressure distribution for the glaze ice configuration 944 at a = 4 deg. with $Re = 3.5^{-1}10^{6}$ and M = 0.12.
+Fig. 5 Effect of probe and strut on surface pressure distribution for glaze ice configuration 944 at $\alpha = 4$ deg with $Re = 3.5 \times 10^6$ and M = 0.12.